Trichological Hair Loss Service

 It is most commonly seen in people who wear weaves, tight braids and hair extensions.
 It also occurs in those who consistently wear their hair pulled back tightly from their scalp — for instance, ballerinas and gymnasts, or people who simply like to tie up their hair in tight ponytails or buns.
 Traction alopecia can also be the result of excessive or harsh brushing and/or backcombing.

 Traction alopecia is most often seen in women, but it can also occur in men who style their hair in any of the above ways.

-Traction alopecia is usually initially seen on the front hairline and also on the margins of the scalp, where most traction is exerted.
-However, over time the traction can move further back as new hairs are put under strain.
+Traction alopecia usually takes the form of hair recession.
+It often begins on the front hairline and on the margins of your scalp, where the most traction (pulling) is exerted.
+However, over time it can move further back as new hairs are put under strain.
 This can cause significant recession of your hairline.

 Traction from tight styles can also result in hair breakage.
 For example, if you tie up your hair in tight rubber bands, the bands may cut into your hair shaft and break strands throughout your mid-lengths.